Streampunk/redioactive/README.md

 Redioactive streams are typed and consist of a _liquid_ of a given type `T` (`Liquid<T>`).
 Values of `T` flow down a stream in order, so if no processing is added in the middle, the same elements that flow into the stream flow out of the the other end.

-Processing placed along a stream may transforms a stream by consuming values of type `T` into and producing values on a stream of type `S`.
+Processing placed along a stream may transforms a stream by consuming values of type `T` and producing values on a stream of type `S`.
 The flow rate along the stream may vary:

-- processing may produce exactly one value of type `S` for every value of type `T`, eg. accumulating an average string length, producing a stream of `Liquid<number>` for every value input value `Liquid<string>`
+- processing may produce exactly one value of type `S` for every value of type `T`, eg. accumulating an average string length, producing a stream of `Liquid<number>` for every input value of type `Liquid<string>`
-- processing may produce more values of type `S` than it consumes from value of type `T` - a _one-to-many_ relationship, eg. a stream of paragraphs of type `Liquid<string>` converted to a stream of the length of each word, output stream type `(LotsOf)Liquid<number>`.
+- processing may produce more values of type `S` than it consumes from values of type `T` - a _one-to-many_ relationship, eg. a stream of paragraphs of type `Liquid<string>` converted to a stream of the length of each word, output stream type `(LotsOf)Liquid<number>`.
-- processing may produce less values of type `S` than it consumes of type `T` - a _many-to-one_ relationship, eg. a stream of counts of the number of input strings (`Liquid<string>`) that match a regular expression, creating a stream of `Liquid<number>`
+- processing may produce less values of type `S` than it consumes of type `T` - a _many-to-one_ relationship, eg. a stream of counts of the number of input strings (`Liquid<string>`) that match a regular expression, incrementing on every match to produce a stream of `Liquid<number>`

 The purpose of readioactive is to ensure that the flow rate is balanced between the producers and the consumers:

 - limiting the speed of a busy producer to meet the flow rate at the consumer using [_back pressure_](https://www.reactivemanifesto.org/glossary#Back-Pressure) ...
 - while using buffers to ensure that a consumer is not left waiting for values to flow along the entire stream when it is next hungry for more

 #### Pipes and fittings

-Streams flow along _pipes_ (a `RedioPipe`) and a stream (`RedioStream`) can only be accessed (consumed) at its end.
-Pipes are constructed in sections with a _fitting_ at each end.
+Streams flow along _pipes_ (a `RedioPipe`) and a stream (`RedioStream`) should only be accessed (consumed) at its end.
+Pipes are constructed in sections with a _fitting_ at both ends.
 Different kinds of fittings are used at different points along a pipe:

 - _funnels_ at the start of pipes, receiving values from sources such as Node streams, arrays, generator functions, event emitters etc.
 - _valves_ connect two pipe sections together, with options to split or join pipes, store values in reservoirs and change flow rate and/or stream type